MJMenni/What-I-See/README.md

 ## Resources Page
 The Resources page includes links to three important VSS resources: the Visual Snow Initiative (VSI), the *You Are Not Alone!* VSS Reddit group, and the American Tinnitus Association.
-It also includes a newsfeed section that showcases breaking news stories about VSS, which was achieved using the Bing News API.
+It also includes a newsfeed section that showcases the latest news stories about VSS, which was achieved using the Bing News API.

 ![Resources](https://user-images.githubusercontent.com/97915345/167020638-f822bf89-3d51-481b-a868-67f4af4bf207.jpg)